limestonenetworks/knowledge-base/doc/source/operatingsystem_support/linux_support/schedule_fsck_run_auto.rst

   as this one.
   - You can then, plan for a time at which a full system fsck is run.

-For more info on running fsck please click `<https://en.wikipedia.org/wiki/Fsck>`_.
-For more info on scheduling tasks under Linux click `<https://en.wikipedia.org/wiki/Cron>`_.
+For more info on running fsck please click `here <https://en.wikipedia.org/wiki/Fsck>`_ For more info on scheduling tasks under Linux click `check <https://en.wikipedia.org/wiki/Cron>`_

 The following example syntax will add a weekly scheduled **scan-only** fsck and output the results to a log file for review.